Tackling Youth Crime

 Who are the Irish Youth Justice Service?

 The Irish Youth Justice Service operates as an executive office located in the Department of Children and Youth Affairs.
-It is staffed by officials from Department of Children and Youth Affairs and the Department of Justice and Equality.
+It is staffed by officials from Department of Children and Youth Affairs and the Department of Justice.

-Responsibility for the Children Act, 2001 is shared between the Minister for Children and Youth Affairs and the Minister for Justice and Equality. and it is staffed by officials from both Departments.
+Responsibility for the Children Act, 2001 is shared between the Minister for Children and Youth Affairs and the Minister for Justice. and it is staffed by officials from both Departments.

 What is the role of the Irish Youth Justice Service?